Pressure Washing Safety Toolbox Talk

 Never Use A Pressure Washer On Yourself Or Anyone Else

 A pressure washer should never be used to clean off people or their clothing items.
-The pressure that is put out from these machines is very powerful and can injure you very easily.
-There have been reports of people losing fingers from the amount of pressure that comes out.
+The pressure that is put out from these machines is very powerful and can injure you easily.
+Pressure washer wounds often appear benign at first, but these injuries can result in serious injuries like infection, disability and amputation.

 The wand of the hose is the hard plastic or metal part that does not bend.
-When the wand is longer, it can make it virtually impossible for an employee to spray themselves with the stream that comes out.
-This is a good idea to use as a safety precaution, but also may not be best for people who will be pressure washing for long periods of time.
-It can be more strenuous on them.
+When the wand is longer, it makes it virtually impossible for an employee to spray themselves with the stream that comes out.
+This is a good idea to use as a safety precaution, but also may not be best for people who will be pressure washing for long periods of time, as it can be more strenuous on their bodies.

 Use The Correct Heat Temperature